 Where the dimensions of the face measurement of print or type in a document comply with regulation 24 and that document is photographed, reproduced or copied, the face measurement of the print or type in the document produced by that photograph, reproduction or copy shall, for the purposes of section 151(2)(b) of the Act, be not less than 95% of the face measurement of the print or type in the original document.

-[Regulation 25 amended in Gazette 10 January 1986 p.
+[Regulation 25, formerly regulation 26, renumbered as regulation 25 in Gazette 10 Jan 1986 p.
 138.]

 26. Lay-out of certain documents